|Name||Shirey Bay Rainey Brake WMA|

 Nov.
 2-3, 2013.
 This area has special firearms restrictions; see Area Notes.

 Three deer, no more than two bucks, which may include:

 • One buck or doe with muzzleloader permit.

-Deer Notes: Three-point rule.
+Deer Notes: 12-inch inside spread or 15-inch main beam rule.
 No dogs.
 Limit during the modern gun youth permit hunt is one deer: buck (no antler restrictions) or doe.